 the ground plane behind the circle of view is folded downward along the ground line just as we'd bring down a garage door until it is lying in the image plane below the ground line.

-In this folded position we see the both the viewpoint and the ground plane from below (as if we were lying on our back, looking upwards), at the same time that we are looking through the circle of view from the original viewpoint.
+In this flattened position we see the viewpoint and ground plane from below (as if lying on our back looking upwards) at the same time that we are looking through the circle of view from the original viewpoint.
 This means the horizon line also represents the image plane seen edge on (from below).

 Because the viewing distance is equal to the radius of the 90° circle of view, the viewpoint lies at the intersection of the circle of view with the median line: it is directly above the principal point.
 At the same time, the ground plane extends from the ground line.
 Three different planes the viewing plane, the image plane and the ground plane are one.